makle04/CW2024/README.md

               - From .jpg to .png
               - In the original code given, shield image couldn't be found to proceed to (initial)LevelTwo

+   6.3.
+UserPlane

+      6.3.1.
+Enhanced Movement Mechanics
+              - Enhances the user experience by enabling precise control over the plane's movement in both vertical and horizontal directions, improving gameplay dynamics and responsiveness.
+              - New Variables: -> velocityMultiplier(int)
+                               -> horizontalVelocityMultiplier(int)
+                               -> verticalVelocity(double)
+                               -> horizontalVelocity(double)
+              - Vertical Movement: Implemented acceleration and deceleration for vertical movement, with restrictions to prevent the plane from going off-screen.
+              - Horizontal Movement: Introduced left and right movement capabilities, with horizontal velocity and acceleration/deceleration logic.

+      6.3.2.
+Projectile Firing Mechanism
+              - Ensures projectiles are fired from a consistent and accurate location relative to the user's plane, improving the game’s mechanics and visuals.
+              - Modified the projectile firing logic so that projectiles are fired at an offset from the user plane’s position.

+      6.3.3.
+Enhanced functionality for hitbox
+              - Accurate collision detection is crucial for ensuring interactions with other objects in the game and providing correct feedback for these interactions.

+      6.3.4 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+   6.4.
+ActiveActorDestructible

+      6.4.1 Enhanced functionality for hitbox
+              - By adding getHitbox(), the destructible actor now explicitly supports integration with systems that rely on hitbox detection.

+      6.4.2 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+   6.5.
+BossPlane

+      6.5.1 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+      6.5.2.
+Hitbox implementations
+              - Added hitbox so that is hits the where the boss is rather than hitting the whole image height of the boss

+      6.5.3 Call method updateHitbox() to method updatePostion()
+              - Ensure the hitbox is always being updated as the boss moves around.

+      6.5.4.
+Adjusted vertical bounds for Boss
+              - Doesn't allow boss to reach the display Text at the top.

+      6.5.5 Changed isShielded() to public
+              - To be used in LevelThree so that shield will not be activated.

+   6.6.
+BossProjectile

+      6.6.1 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+      6.6.2.
+Hitbox implementations
+              - Added hitbox so that is more accurate according to the image when hitting UserPlane
+              - Rather than the whole image size but just the front tip of the BossProjectile.

+      6.6.3.
+Updates hitbox when the projectile is moving
+              - method updateHitbox() is called now in method updatePosition().

+   6.7.
+EnemyPlane

+      6.7.1 Hitbox implementations
+              - Added hitbox so that is hits the where the EnemyPlane is rather than hitting the whole image height of EnemyPlane.

+      6.7.2.
+Updates hitbox when the plane is moving
+              - method updateHitbox() is called now in method updatePosition().

+      6.7.3.
+Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+   6.8.
+EnemyProjectile

+      6.8.1 Hitbox implementations
+              - Added hitbox so that is hits the where the EnemyPlane is rather than hitting the whole image height of EnemyPlane

+      6.8.2.
+Updates hitbox when the projectile is moving
+              - method updateHitbox() is called now in method updatePosition().

+      6.8.3 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+   6.9.
+FighterPlane

+      6.9.1 Added method setHealth()
+              - Method to change boss health in LevelThree.

+      6.9.2.
+Updates hitbox when the plane is moving
+              - method updateHitbox() is called now in method updatePosition().

+      6.9.3 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+   6.10.
+UserProjectile

+      6.10.1 Refactored package declaration
+              - Moved into Actors subpackage for better organization of actor-related classes within the project.

+      6.10.2 Hitbox implementations
+              - The addition of a hitbox is crucial for precise collision detection, ensuring that the projectile interacts correctly with other game objects

+      6.10.3.
+Updates hitbox when the projectile is moving
+              - method updateHitbox() is called now in method updatePosition().

+   6.11.
+LevelTwo

+      6.11.1.
+Changed to a new level
+            - LevelTwo shifted to Level4

+      6.11.2.
+Condition to LevelThree
+            - Goes to LevelThree when it 20 EnemyPlanes has been destroyed

+      6.11.3.
+UI Design
+            - Added Text in game to show the killcount, condition to go to the next level and the level which user is at.

+   6.12.
+LevelOne

+      6.12.1.
+Stop timeline when gameover or next level
+            - Ensure it stops looping which creates more objects which may not be needed

+      6.12.2.
+UI Design
+            - Added Text in game to show the killcount, condition to go to the next level and the level which user is at.